ou-ecolab/ecopad/README.md

 git push
 ```

-Now we go up again and check in the version of `cybercommons` and `ecopadq` that we know work well together
+Now we go up again and check in the versions of `cybercommons` and `ecopadq` that we know work well together
-and described the accomplishment of this commit without replecation of the details we expressed already in the commit messages of the submodules.
+and describe the accomplishment of this commit without replication of the details we expressed already in the commit messages of the submodules.
 Eventually we want to record this changes in the main branch but for now we check them into a test branch (If we start with this practice we have a better chance to keep the main branch clean)

 ```bash
 cd ..